onetapbeyond/gen_metrics/bench/README.md

 ### GenStage Benchmark 1. bench_pipeline.exs

-This benchmark runs the following two tests:
+This benchmark runs the following tests:

 1. traced-pipeline [ max_demand:    1 ]
 2. traced-pipeline [ max_demand: 1000 ]
 3. untraced-pipeline [ max_demand:    1 ]
 4. untraced-pipeline [ max_demand: 1000 ]

 Each test attempts to push as many messages as possible to through a GenStage pipeline.
 These tests each run for approximately 30 seconds.
-The GenStage processes within the `traced-pipeline` test is being monitored by GenMetrics.
-The server process within the untraced-server test is not being monitored by GenMetrics.
+The GenStage processes within the `traced-pipeline` test are being monitored by GenMetrics.
+The server process within the untraced-server test are not being monitored by GenMetrics.

 ```
 Elixir 1.4.1